Already Have An Account?

 Classic globes are often around the 13.5” range, but sizes vary by style and manufacturer with standard sizes light up gas pump toppers up to 19”.

-Not at all.
 Many collectors mount them on:

 Yes—especially when the goal is atmosphere and authenticity, not harsh lighting.